 Eagle.jpg

-The Yaya app is providing low literacy, out-of-school adolescent girls and young women in Mozambique with a set of tablet-based, user-friendly, resources on life skills, sex and relationships, that aim to increase their knowledge and enable them to make informed sexual health and relationship decisions.
+The Yaya app provided low literacy, out-of-school adolescent girls and young women in Mozambique with a set of tablet-based, user-friendly, resources on life skills, sex and relationships, that aimed to increase their knowledge and enable them to make informed sexual health and relationship decisions.

-The Yaya app has been co-created with continuous engagement of the adolescent girls through ideation, testing, language development and validation of branding, content, and user interface and experience, to ensure the app is relevant, culturally appropriate, and meets users’ needs.
+The Yaya app was co-created with continuous engagement of the adolescent girls through ideation, testing, language development and validation of branding, content, and user interface and experience, to ensure the app was relevant, culturally appropriate, and met users’ needs.

-Yaya provides a flexible, home-based learning solution, in local languages, using low-cost tablets.
+Yaya provided a flexible, home-based learning solution, in local languages, using low-cost tablets.

 Screenshot of the Yaya app